lana-shanghai/price_movement/README.md

 For future testing of the models, I would select aggregate trading volumes and their up or down dynamics, longer and shorter price dynamics regarding the returns and volatility, and more internal trends (the rolling mean 30 vs rolling mean 60 is quite a simplified version).

 The performance of both models decreases over time, so the data and the training should be updated immediately before the prediction for a coin.

+The file price_movement_random_forest_hours predicts growth in exactly 1, 2, 3 ...
+6 hours.
+It has shown a very interesting result, accuracy for:

+1 hour - 54%
+2 hours - 62%
+3 hours - 61,3%
+4 hours - 64%
+5 hours - 65,7%
+6 hours - 71,4%

+which shows us that the time intervals between the hour points allow to make a better prediction on a slightly longer time interval.
+Also, we see that the prediction using the minute data in the first notebook gives better results than the hourly data.